ros/catkin/doc/user_guide/catkin_migration.rst

 Custom environment hooks
 ------------------------

-The names of the templates for the environment hooks for buildspace and installspace have been unified.
+The names of the templates for the environment hooks for devel space and installspace have been unified.
 There is only one template for both.
-The templates can determine the different invocation cases using the variables ``@BUILDSPACE@`` and ``@INSTALLSPACE@``.
+The templates can determine the different invocation cases using the variables ``@DEVELSPACE@`` and ``@INSTALLSPACE@``.